derekchai/k-mapper/k-mapper-manual.typ

 === Cell Numbers

-Cells in `karnaugh-map` are numbered top-to-bottom, left-to-right, starting at cell 0 (top-left).
+Cells in `k-mapper` are numbered top-to-bottom, left-to-right, starting at cell 0 (top-left).
 Note that the cell numbers do _not_ correspond to the decimal values of the Gray code state the cell represents.

 #grid(
   columns: (1fr, 1fr, 1fr),